abby1635/CS30/Reviewing Processing-Java/README.md

     - Making the ball stop at the edge, the edge of the ball touches the edge of the screen
     - Checking if the screen is square or rectangle, then making it automatically smarter for either shape of Canvas
 2. Procedural Program
-  - Rewrite the program into Procedures
+  - Rewrite the program into Procedures, <a href="https://github.com/MercersKitchen/CS30/tree/master/Reviewing%20Processing-Java#creating-procedural-processing-java-boilerplate-for-pong-leads-to-object-orientated-approach">Click Here for Boilerplate in Procedures</a>
     - void Procedures
     - return Procedures
     - Focus: Main File to "call" blocks of code; other files to group blocks of code
     - Intended Side-effect: decrease repeated code
+  - Minimum Effort: copy the code from your linear program into Procedural Methods
+    - Mercer's Kitchen Exemplar: <a href="">Click Here</a>
   - Unique Procedure Pieces, additional blocks of code to be written if code is repeated
     - Starting the Game
     - Resetting the Game